rellermeyer/TUD-DistributedSystems/README.md

 # Byzantine-CP: Implementing a Byzantine Fault Tolerant Distributed Commit Protocol

 This repository contains an implementation for the protocol described in the paper *"A Byzantine Fault Tolerant Distributed Commit Protocol"* by Wenbing Zhao[^1].
+You should be able to import the project in your favourite Scala-IDE.

 [^1]: https://ieeexplore.ieee.org/document/4351387